 Aside from their physical health, there were concerns raised about their mental health.
 There was a talk of a bottle of paracetamol which a 13 year old girl had claimed was for an overdose.
 Both had been bullied at school and had low self-esteem.
 I don’t think I can go on talking about this part.
 It’s too upsetting for me.
 It’s too triggering.

 I just wanna hug them both so bad.
 I wanna hold them and tell them that everything is OK.
 They did nothing wrong.
 They never should have been taken out of their parent’s care.
-Social services should have closed the case 10 years ago once they realised that they were both being raised by parents who loved and cared for them.
+Social services should have closed the case 10 years ago once they realized that they were both being raised by parents who loved and cared for them.
 Sure they weren’t perfect, but who cares?

 Do you know how many parents refuse to vaccinate their children?
 Do we report any of them to social services?
 What about the kids with terrible tooth decay that need to have several teeth removed because they have been eating too many sweets and sugary drinks and not brushing their teeth properly?
 Do we punish them with social services intervention over the period of a decade?
 No we don’t.